Where to Drink Downtown this Winter

 Warm Up With: Kissed By A Rose—a Thanksgiving-inspired concoction from Bar Director Zachary Cramer.
 “I make a cranberry sauce with thyme, vanilla extract, water, and some sugar,” Cramer explains.
 “Then we add vodka, lemon juice, and top it off with sparkling rose.
 It adds a real cool complexity to a vodka cranberry, and evokes family memories.”

 135 W. Broadway, New York, NY 10013; T: (212) 374-1135

-Ringing in at number 16 on last year’s coveted The World’s 50 Best Bars list, the FiDi’s Dead Rabbit bounced back better than ever following a fire this past summer, with renovations and a most welcome expansion that accommodates another 125 patrons on its bustling ground level.
-Dead Rabbit’s no reservations, seating-only second-floor Parlor bar feels straight out of Ireland.
+Dead Rabbit’s no-reservations, seating-only second-floor Parlor bar feels straight out of Ireland.
 Decked out in rustic pub wood and leather-topped stools and seats, it is well worth the waiting list even on the most blustery evening.